johansatge/standalone-preact-builder/readme.md

 _Standalone Preact Builder_ generates a standalone JavaScript file that contains [Preact](https://preactjs.com) and its most popular dependencies, to be self-hosted along with the rest of a JS app.

-It runs in the browser; no installation is needed.
+The generator runs in the browser; no installation is needed.

 ## Usage